Mary Pickford filmography: First National (1918–1920)

 In November 1918 Pickford ended her contractual obligations with Adolph Zukor and Paramount.
 She then signed a three-picture deal with First National to distribute her productions.

 United Artists (silent films, 1920–1927)

 In 1919 Pickford co-founded United Artists with Charlie Chaplin, D.W.
 Griffith, and Douglas Fairbanks.
 Pickford starred in 11 silent films for United Artists release and co-produced three films starring her brother, Jack Pickford, and one with their sister, Lottie Pickford.
 Mary Pickford also made unbilled cameo appearances in three other films during this time.

 United Artists (sound films, 1929–1949)

 Pickford starred in four sound films (excluding the uncompleted Forever Yours).
 After Secrets, her final film as an actress, she continued working as a producer, including two films in collaboration with Jesse L. Lasky.
 In 1945, she and her third husband, Charles "Buddy" Rogers, co-founded Comet Productions to produce "B" pictures for United Artists.
 Her role as producer in these later films was generally uncredited.

 Cameos and erroneous credits

+Cameo appearances in feature film

+Pickford made a cameo appearance as herself in the following feature film: